SolutionsWhat Are Specialty and Reactive Adhesives?

 Epoxy adhesives are versatile, thermosetting polymers, which can be used for adhesive, sealant, potting/encapsulation, impregnation, and coating.
 They are often used for structural adhesive applications and for electrical insulation.
 Two-component epoxies cure at room temperature and one-component epoxies cure with heat.
 Some of the key benefits of using reactive epoxies include: physical strength, resistance to chemical and environmental damage, and dimensional stability.

 When cured, one- or two-component urethane adhesives can be rigid or flexible.
-Urethanes are not dependent upon moisture for curing, and bond well to a variety of substrates.
+Urethanes bond well to a variety of substrates.
 They are often used in the automotive, marine, and wood industries.

 Specialty silicone adhesives are designed to resist weather, water, and chemicals.
 One- and two-component silicone compounds are available—with elastomeric adhesives and sealants being the most widely used.
 These polymeric materials contain the SI-O chemical group in their structure, which results in a gel-like consistency.
 Silicones can be used, and remain highly elastic, in environments with a continuous temperature range of -100°F (-75°C) to 390°F (200°C).
 For short periods, silicones also work up to 575°F (300°C).